As anything and everything on the internet and digital platforms goes micro, so do the surveys.

-Information collection microsurveys are those surveys that pop up in the bottom right corner of the screen and have 4-5 options as an answer.
+Information collection microsurveys are those surveys that pop up in the bottom right corner of the screen and have multiple options as an answer.

-Personally, I find it quite fun when out of nowhere I’m asked to answer, “how many employees do you work with?” or “what additional What is SaaS?
-SaaS is the abbreviation of Software as a Service, and refers to a software licensing model based on user subscription with monthly or annually payments.
-The model… software do you use?”.
+Personally, I find it quite fun when out of nowhere, I’m asked to answer, “how many employees do you work with?” or “what additional SaaS software do you use?”.

 It’s fun and games for the user, but it is really valuable information for the company.
-By having a demographic of employee count, they get to adjust pricing, or teamwork features better.
+By having a demographic of which features users struggle with the most or which aspect they find more challenging, you get to adjust pricing, or teamwork features better.